 Japan is known around the world for its cherry blossom festivals.
 Known as hanami in Japanese, cherry blossom festivals are an important custom and are held all over Japan during the spring.
 That said, do not expect to see the flowers wherever you go, the trees bloom at different times throughout Japan.
 If you're planning a trip to the country in the spring, here's what you need to know about the hanami tradition.

 The Meaning of Hanami

 Hanami literally means "viewing flowers," but it generally indicates cherry blossom viewing.
 It's said that the origin of hanami dates back more than a 1,000 years to when aristocrats enjoyed looking at beautiful cherry blossoms and wrote poems inspired by them.

 How Cherry Blossoms Are Celebrated in Japan

 Unlike the aristocrats of yesteryear, today people in Japan make fun a key component of cherry blossom viewing.
 They drink and eat, making the tradition of blossom-viewing more like a picnic under the trees.
 People bring home-cooked meals, make barbecued foods, or buy take-out food to mark the occasion.
-As thousands of people flock to parks, securing the nicer places for picnics and parties in public spaces actually becomes competitive.
+As thousands of people flock to parks, securing the nicer places for picnics and parties in public spaces, it may actually become competitive.
 Many people will go stake out a spot early in the morning or even a day in advance.